 My favorite thing about living in China was the food.
-A less appealing aspect of this was the inevitable trip to the supermarket.
+A less appealing aspect of this was the inevitable trip to supermarkets.

-Everyone in the area was excited when Ren Ren Le (literally: people people happy) moved in.
-This was a major Chinese supermarket chain that had much better quality than the old Meijia, which shut down shortly after the competition moved in.
+Everyone in my Shenzhen neighborhood was excited when Ren Ren Le (literally: people people happy) moved in.
+This was a major Chinese supermarket chain that had much better quality and a larger selection than the old Meijia, which shut down shortly after the competition moved in.

-The only problem with Ren Ren Le was that it got crowded–much like Wal-Mart, but with more of my local community.
+The only problem with Ren Ren Le was that it got crowded — much like Wal-Mart, but with more of my local community.
 Because of my dislike of crowds, I opted for more trips to the local grocery stores in the neighborhood when I just wanted to pick up some produce.
-It also made me feel better because I was buying from a family-owned business.
+It also made me feel better because I was buying from family-owned businesses.

 During my second year, Carrefour, the French equivalent of Wal-Mart, opened in Bao’an District.
 We were all excited because the quality and selection was better than Wal-Mart (and there was a mall attached).
 The weekly Wal-Mart trips were quickly replaced.